luckasRanarison/tailwind-tools.nvim/README.md

     debounce = 200, -- in milliseconds, only applied in insert mode },
   conceal = {
-    symbol = "󱏿", -- only a single character is allowed highlight = { -- extmark highlight options, see :h 'highlight' fg = "#38BDF8",
+    enabled = true, -- can be toggled by commands symbol = "󱏿", -- only a single character is allowed highlight = { -- extmark highlight options, see :h 'highlight' fg = "#38BDF8",